bluecaret/family-cookbook/docs/recipe/crab-stick-salad-kani-salad.md

   - salad
   - crab
 excerpt: 'A quick mix of shredded imitation crab, cucumber, and a creamy dressing.'
+noRecipe: 'A quick mix of shredded imitation crab, cucumber, and a creamy dressing.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-A quick mix of shredded imitation crab, cucumber, and a creamy dressing.